 sometimes witty book reviews

-I read this book so quickly that I didn’t even mark any pages to look back on to wright this review.
+I read this book so quickly that I didn’t even mark any pages to look back on to write this review.
 Since my lovely friend thrust Garner’s Everywhere I Look at me, I have taken an avid interest in this author.
 This collection of previously published articles, letters and diary entries presents Garner’s views on a range of subjects including other authors, her family, bridal gowns, the death of beloved dogs and finding round tables, among other things.
 The intensely personal nature of Garner’s accounts is refreshing in a memoir where facts, chronological order and ‘life narratives’ so often get in the way.
 Not that one could really call this a ‘memoir’.
 Not even a social commentary.
 For me, it’s a collection of life moments and life-changing stuff placed in an order that can only be described as consciously balanced.

 One story in particular, an account on a weeping neighbour in a new flat, I find particularly charming.
 The five page description that is The Goddess of Weeping is humourous and simultaneously respectful depiction of crying.
 After ascertaining that the women Garner and her scrabble-partner could hear through the thin walls of the adjoining flats was not in danger, the pair listen in awe to her sobs.